-Since the completion of this consultation exercise, it has been decided to replace existing surveys, including Welsh Health Survey, with a new survey of adults starting during 2016-17 which will include health related questions.
-Welsh Health Survey will run until the end of 2015 and then cease in its current form.
-Further information on this change in approach can be found on in the National Survey for Wales webpage.
+It has been decided to replace existing surveys, including Welsh Health Survey, with a new survey of adults starting during 2016-17 which will include health related questions.
+Welsh Health Survey ceased in its current form at the end of 2015, the results for 2015 will therefore be the final set of Welsh Health Survey results.
+Further information on this change in approach can be found on the National Survey for Wales webpage.

 Tel: 029 2082 6710